How to Remove My Pet’s Hair from My Vehicle

 The first step to ensuring that your pet does not shed fur excessively is to regularly brush and groom his hair.
 Your pet will definitely enjoy this relaxing routine and bonding time, and you will also get the benefit of less fur inside your vehicle every time you go for a ride with them.

-4 Quick Steps for Pet Hair Management
+4 Quick Steps for Pet Hair Removal

 If you still experience high levels of leftover hair in your cars interior, it’s time for you to take extra measures to eliminate the fur.
 It can be pretty annoying to get rid of all the fur because they can get in between the seats, under the carpeting and even between your dashboard buttons.
 Here are other easy ways for you to get rid of all that stubborn fur trapped inside your car:

-- Use a stiff-bristled brush to comb the surface of your car seats, carpets and roofing and clump the fur into small balls that you can easily pick out with your hands.
+Use it to comb the surface of your car seats, carpets and roofing and clump the fur into small balls that you can easily pick out with your hands.
 Make sure that the brush you’re using is stiff enough to do the job but not too rigid as to damage your upholstery.
 You can get rid of the heaviest hairs this way but you need other methods to tease out the finer fur left between the cracks and crevices of your car.

-- Wrap a wide strip of duct or packaging tape all around your hand, with the sticky surface out.
+Use the tape all around your hand, with the sticky surface out.
 Press it lightly against the areas of your car that are still covered with fur, which will then adhere to the tape.
 When the surface of the tape is clogged with hair, move the strip sideways so you have a new sticky area to use.

-- Cover your seats with a commercially-available dog seat cover or old sheets to minimize the accumulation of fur.
+Use a commercially-available dog seat cover or old sheets to minimize the accumulation of fur.
 Shake out the seat cover after every trip with your pet so you instantly get rid of the hair.